-Official transcripts of all course work taken at The University of Texas at San Antonio are available in the Registrar's Office.
-Requests for transcripts must be in writing and must bear the signature of the student whose record is requested.
-A fee is charged for each copy of the transcripts and must be paid in advance.
-Transcripts from other institutions submitted to UT San Antonio become the property of The University and are not reproduced and/or mailed to other institutions, agencies, or individuals as an official transcript.
-Requests for unofficial copies of transcripts from other institutions may be made in accordance with the open record laws by filling out the required forms in the Registrar's Office and paying the fee.
+Official transcripts of all course work taken at the University of Texas at San Antonio are available in the Office of Admissions and Registrar.
+Requests fortranscripts must be in writing and must bear the signature of the student whose record is requested.
+A fee is charged for each copy of the transcript and must be paid in advance.
+Transcripts from other institutions submitted to UT San Antonio become the property of the University and are not reproduced and/or mailed to other institutions, agencies, or individuals as an official transcript.
+Documents submitted by students whose last attendance at UTSA was prior to Summer 1987 are no longer available for duplication.

-Request for official transcript service will not be honored from students who have a financial obligation or other commitment outstanding to The University until the obligation is cleared.
+Request for official transcript service will not be honored from students who have a financial obligation or other commitment outstanding to the University until the obligation is cleared.